Quantum algorithm for dephasing of coupled systems: decoupling and IQP duality

 where each $s_j=\pm 1$ in ${\bm s}=(s_1,\dots s_{N_L})$ is a uniformly distributed random variable with probability distribution $p_{\bm s}=\frac{1}{2^{N_L}}$.
 The error incurred in this approximation is

 for $t\in[0,1]$. \end{theorem} We prove this theorem in \cref{sec:proofs}.
+A implicit use of this connection has been used in the context of designing algorithms to approximate Gibbs states~\cite{ding2025end}.
+However we haven't found an explicit discussion in the literature.
+We make this connection explicit as it helps us build the subsequent theorems and lemmas.
 Unital Lindbladians are defined as convex combinations of unitary channels so this connection is not extremely surprising.
 In the case of interacting unital Lindbladians, where the jump operator acts nontrivially in two subsystems, we can extend this result as follows.
 Consider now a bipartite system $\mathcal{S}=\mathcal{S}_A\cup\mathcal{S}_B$ and the dephasing Lindbladian

 where $A\in \mathcal{S}_A$ and $B\in\mathcal{S}_B$ are hermitian operators satisfying $[A,B]=0$ and $A^2=1$.
 For simplicity we do not consider any coherent evolution for now as it can be easily added back.
 This Lindbladian generates the evolution $e^{t\mathcal{L}}(\rho)$ and can as before, be approximated by the convex combination of unitary channels